victorybiz/laravel-crypto-payment-gateway/README.md

 ```

 #### Config Options
-See the published `config/laravel-crypto-payment-gateway.php` for available options to customize the payment box like changing logo and box style.
+See the published `config/laravel-crypto-payment-gateway.php` for available options to customize the payment box like changing `logo`, `box_template`, `box_template_options` and other configuration options.

 <a name="usage"></a>